 Face sheets with contact information were created for each of the members identified in the sample and oversample.
 Peer reviewer team leads assigned the face sheets to peer reviewers, who attempted to contact the individual.
 The assigned peer reviewer used a standardized member contact protocol that included a HIPAA compliant script for leaving voicemails.
 The member contact protocol included procedures to outreach the member's assigned case manager for assistance with engaging the member when deemed necessary.
 When the individual was contacted, the peer reviewer described the purpose of the project and invited them to meet for an interview.
-Once the interview was completed, the member received a \$20 gift card.
-All 135 of the interviews were conducted face-to-face in various community-based locations or in member's homes.
-The member interviews commenced in February 2018 and concluded in April 2018.
+Once the interview was completed, the member received a \$25 gift card.
+While most of the 135 interviews were conducted face-to-face in various community-based locations or in member's homes, there were a number of interviews conducted via telephone due to social distancing requirements related to the COVID-19 pandemic.
+The member interviews commenced in February 2020 and concluded in May 2020.